 Social workers have a lot of pull when it comes to when to terminate the court's jurisdiction or when to proceed to a .26 (Permanency) Hearing.
 What a judge's threshold to extend jurisdiction might be is best asked of an attorney who works in that particular court.
-The answer also depends on...Read more »
+The answer also...Read more »

 Yes.
 Could be sexual battery, could be just battery.

 WILL a child be prosecuted, that is a different answer.
 Maybe, and that decision is in reality made by an intake probation officer.
 It depends on past problems, attitude, parental attitude, and local policy.